 If you or a loved one has been injured in a workplace accident, our attorneys can help you receive the benefits you need to remain financially secure following the accident.
 We can help you file a claim with the Pennsylvania workers’ compensation program and determine whether you are entitled to compensation beyond these benefits.

-In addition to successfully bringing workers’ compensation claims, our attorneys in Philadelphia have also helped injured clients collect Social Security Disability benefits and file lawsuits against third parties who contributed to their workplace accidents.
+In addition to successfully bringing workers’ compensation claims, our attorneys have also helped injured clients in Philadelphia collect Social Security Disability benefits and file lawsuits against third parties who contributed to their workplace accidents.
 Morgan & Morgan has more than 25 years of experience helping injured workers receive the benefits they deserve.
 To find out how we can help you, contact us today.

 How an Attorney Can Help You After a Workplace Accident